ados8/Hellofy/README.md

 - There is no mouse or keyboard control
 - It doesn't have any affect at the login screen
 - Only Window Hello and the app that triggered the login are "controlled" and only in regards to making them remain active for your input
-- Until the Windows Hello app is triggered the Hellofy app does nothing but sleep
+- Until the HA app is triggered the Hellofy app does nothing but sleep
 - There is no admin access or writing to your computer other than the config file on run.
 - Antivirus unlikely to have issues, feel to run it through VirusTotal.
 When I did the only reported false alerts where from random AVs
 - Block it from accessing the internet if your concerned 😊